Akshaykumar05/DevOps/README.md

 6. Basic Subnetting
 7. DNS Basics (important)
 8. Switching and routing
+9. VPN (Virtual Private Network)

 ###  Linux Bash and Networking fundamentals
 * For more in detail [Learn to Cloud](https://learntocloud.guide/docs/phase1/)
 * [OSI Model and its 7 layers](https://www.imperva.com/learn/application-security/osi-model/)
 * [Video to cover networking fundamentals](https://www.youtube.com/watch?v=iSOfkw_YyOU&list=PPSV)

+### VPN (Virtual Private Network)
+* A virtual private network is a mechanism for creating a secure connection between a computing device and a computer network, or between two networks, using an insecure communication medium such as the public Internet.

 ## Version Control System
 So when you work in teams, most likely there will be some kind of version control system.
 It could be github, bit-bucket or gitlab.
 So they all work with git, which is why you need to have an understanding of it.
 With my personal experience, I had to learn how branching worked, how you create a pull request and what kind of git workflow the team followed.
 So understanding the basics of git is necessary.